mksplg/pagelyzer/README.md

 `$ ./pagelyzer capture --url=http://www.google.fr`

-It will copy to $HOME_FOLDER/pagelyzer the outcome.
+The outcome will be stored in the folder `out` in the current workking directory.
 If the folder does not exist it will be created.
-It will create three files:
+Pagelyzer capture will create three files:

 * firefox_www_google_fr.html (rendered version of the web page)
 * firefox_www_google_fr.dhtml (rendered version with visual cues included for segmentation algorithm)